-We are satisfied that the company has complied with the provisions of Central Bank of Nigeria circular BSD/1/2004 dated 18 February 2004 on "Disclosure of insider related credits in the financial statements of banks", and hereby confirm that an aggregate amount of N56,502,814,105 (31 December 2021: N29,637,684,713) was outstanding as at 31 December 2022.
-The performance status of insider related credits is as disclosed in Note 38.
+We are satisfied that the company has complied with the provisions of Central Bank of Nigeria circular BSD/1/2004 dated 18 February 2004 on "Disclosure of insider related credits in the financial statements of banks", as contained in note 38 of the financial statement.

-The Committee also approved the provision made in the consolidated and separate annual financial statements in relation to the remuneration of the auditors.
+The Committee also approved the provision made in the consolidated and separate interim financial statements in relation to the remuneration of the auditors.

-Mr. Samuel Ayininuola
+Mr. Samuel Ayininuola Chairman, Audit Committee

-Chairman, Audit Committee FRC/2016/ICAN/00000015248
+FRC/2016/ICAN/00000015248 26 July 2023